NoahLi06/Pokoupon/README.md

 Check it out: [noahli06.github.io/Pokoupon](https://noahli06.github.io/Pokoupon/)

-## To run on your locally, input in this command to connect with thhe API
+## To run on your locally, input in this command to connect with the API
 ```
 python3 -m http.server 8080
 ```